On the Uniqueness of Solutions for the Basis Pursuit in the Continuum: Mathematical Preliminaries

 Proposition~\ref{prop:certification} is stated in some other, nonetheless equivalent, form in~\cite[Proposition 3]{Duval2015exact}, where dual certificates of the optimization problem~\eqref{eq:BPC} are studied\footnote{Duval and Peyré consider more general measurement operators whose image can lie in a Hilbert space and exemplify their results for low-frequency measurements.}.
 A key role is played by the adjoint operator $\bm{\nu}^* : \CC^{K_c}\times \RR \times \CC^{K_c} \rightarrow \Cc(\TT)$ (denoted by $\Phi^*$ in~\cite{Duval2015exact}), due to the fact that dual certificates must be in $\mbox{Im}(\nuf^*)$.
 In our setup, we have that

-where $e_k:t\in\TT\mapsto \ee^{-\ii kt}$.
-The role of real trigonometric polynomials in Proposition~\ref{prop:certification} is explained by the fact that the vectors $\V c\in \CC^{K_c}\times \RR \times \CC^{K_c}$ are Hermitian symmetric.
+The role of real trigonometric polynomials in Proposition~\ref{prop:certification} is explained by the fact that the vectors $\V c\in \CC^{K_c}\times \RR \times \CC^{K_c}$ involved in our study are Hermitian symmetric because they belong to $\mbox{Im}(\nuf)$.
 We do not provide a detailed proof of Proposition~\ref{prop:certification}, since it has already been exposed elsewhere.
 It is for instance done in~\cite[Propositions 1 \& 2]{debarre2020sparsest} in a different setting, but the arguments can be readily adapted.

 An important consequence of Proposition~\ref{prop:certification} for the study of uniqueness of~\eqref{eq:BPC}, is the following proposition that can also be deduced from~\cite{Duval2015exact} (see also \cite{de2012exact}).